fandredev/django-recipes/readme.md

 ## Feedback

-Se você tiver algum feedback, por favor nos deixe saber por meio de profissionalf.andre@gmail.com
+If you have any feedback, please let us know via profissionalf.andre@gmail.com

 ## Referencies